HHS/OPRE-OPS/README.md

 # OPRE OPS

 This is a prototpye of OPRE's research Portfolio management System, or **OPS**.
-The finished product will replace OPRE's the prior system, MAPS, which [is archived here](https://github.com/HHS/MAPS-app).
-OPS is built with Python and Django.
+The finished product will replace OPRE's prior system, MAPS, which [is archived here](https://github.com/HHS/MAPS-app).

+Technologies used:
+* Python
+* Django 4.0
+* PostgreSQL
+* Cloud.gov
+* CircleCI

 ## Getting Started